DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-11-training-with-a-disability-iteration.md

 ---
 title: Giving details about disability (iteration)
-description: An iteration of the disability section
+description: An iteration of the disability section.
 date: 2020-02-11
 tags:
 - AN007